bicycle.ai · Vienna

 03

-Every session updates your confidence per concept.
-Aristotle always knows your weak spots — and surfaces them before you think to look.
+Every session updates your knowledge per concept.
+Aristotle always knows what you've mastered, what's slipping, and what you've been avoiding.
 The forgetting curve works against you.
 Aristotle works against it.

 04